Azzoz06/ContainerWkshp/1-PrepareLab.md

-Before you can run all the labs about container orchestration, you should prepare your environment to execute those labs.
+Before you can run all the labs about containers in IBM Cloud, you should prepare your environment to execute those labs.
 Check the following instructions.

 # Task 1.
 IBM Cloud registration